In This Section:

 Students are wholly and ultimately responsible for ensuring their academic programs meet UTSC’s regulations in all respects, including: completeness and correctness of course selection, compliance with prerequisite and corequisite requirements, completion of program requirements, completion of degree requirements and observance of all academic regulations and deadlines.
-Students are urged to seek guidance only from a responsible officer, such as Program Supervisors/Directors, departmental assistants, academic advisors from the Academic Advising & Career Centre, and the Office of the Registrar if they are in any doubt, and cautioned that misunderstanding, or advice received from another student will not be accepted as cause for dispensation from any regulation, deadline, course, program or degree requirement.
+When in doubt, seek guidance only from a responsible officer, such as Program Supervisors/Directors, departmental program advisors, academic advisors from the Academic Advising & Career Centre, and the Office of the Registrar.
+Misunderstanding, or advice received from another student will not be accepted as cause for dispensation from any regulation, deadline, course, program or degree requirement.

-UTSC makes every reasonable effort to plan and control enrolment so as to ensure all of our students are qualified to complete the programs to which they are admitted, and to strike a practicable balance between enrolment and available instructional resources.
-Towards this end, we reserve the right to limit enrolment in programs, courses, or sections, and to withdraw courses or sections for which enrolment or resources are insufficient.
+UTSC makes every reasonable effort to plan and control enrolment to ensure students are prepared to complete the programs to which they are admitted and to strike a practicable balance between enrolment and available instructional resources.
+Towards this end, UTSC reserves the right to limit enrolment in programs, courses, or sections, and to withdraw courses or sections for which enrolment or resources are insufficient.
 UTSC and the wider University will not be liable for any loss, damages, or other expenses that such limitations or withdrawals might cause.